ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 ### Increasing the index cache size for *single node* deployments

 Increase the index cache size to process more data and use the Test Insights or Asset Management modules in a single-node deployment.
 This avoids high CPU usage that can occur with the default MongoDB memory constraints in SystemLink.
 NI recommends increasing the available memory for the index to 8GB.
+Refer to [Sizing a SystemLink Server](https://www.ni.com/documentation/en/systemlink/latest/setup/sizing-a-systemlink-server/) for system requirements to run SystemLink.
 The following steps can be used to increase the available memory for the MongoDB index.

 1. With a user with administrator privileges, log into the desktop of the SystemLink app server.
 1. Open **NI SystemLink Server Configuration**.